Marketers and Media Organizations: We are One

 Increase Scrolling in the Deep

-There is a much needed shift taking place where publishers and advertisers are looking to the impact of engagement as a key distinguisher in their value proposition to advertisers, as we see in the case of Native Advertising.
+There is a much needed shift taking place where media organizations and advertisers are looking to the impact of engagement as a key distinguisher in their value proposition to advertisers, as we see in the case of Native Advertising.
 In the case of typical ad units, ultimately, scroll depth increases in addition to below the fold ad units from all the on-site interactions that exists below the fold.

 In an analysis of the impact of engagement below the fold, in this case commenting, we uncovered that 68% of all unique visitors spend more than 15% of their time reading comments.
 We can report that active engagement results in a 73% increase in pageviews per visit, and a 70% increase in visits per month.
 And with more time spent below the fold and across pages, and sections, the result is more ad impressions.